xjtang/newfusion/doc/setmodel.md

         discardRatio = 0;               % portion of Landsat pixel to be excluded on the edge diffMethod = 1;                 % method used in difference calculation, max(0) or mean(1)
-        cloudThres = 80;                % A threshold on percent cloud cover for data filtering
+        cloudThres = 80;                % A threshold on percent cloud cover for data filtering startDate = 2012001;            % start date of this analysis endDate = 2015001;              % end date of this analysis nrtDate = 2014001;              % start date of the near real time change detection
     % model parameters
-        minNoB = 40;                    % number of observation before a break can be detected initNoB = 40;                   % number of observation or initialization nStandDev = 2.5;                % number of standard deviation to flag a suspect nConsecutive = 6;               % number of consecutive observation to detect change nSuspect = 4;                   % number of suspect to confirm a change outlierRemove = 5;              % switch for outlier removing in initialization thresNonFstMean = 225;          % threshold of mean for non-forest detection thresNonFstStd = 100;           % threshold of std for non-forest detection thresChgEdge = 0.65;            % threshold of detecting change edging pixel thresNonFstEdge = 0.35;         % threshold of detecting non-forest edging pixel thresSpecEdge = 100;            % spectral threshold for edge detecting thresWater = -250;              % spectral threshold for detecting water thresProbChange = 8;            % threshold for n observation after change to confirm change bandIncluded = [7,8];           % bands to be included in change detection (band 7/8 are 250m) bandWeight = [1,1];             % weight on each band
+        minNoB = 40;                    % minimun number of valid observation
+        initNoB = 40;                   % number of observation or initialization
+        nStandDev = 2.5;                % number of standard deviation to flag a suspect nConsecutive = 6;               % number of consecutive observation to detect change nSuspect = 4;                   % number of suspect to confirm a change outlierRemove = 5;              % switch for outlier removing in initialization thresNonFstMean = 225;          % threshold of mean for non-forest detection thresChgEdge = 0.65;            % threshold of detecting change edging pixel thresNonFstEdge = 0.35;         % threshold of detecting non-forest edging pixel thresSpecEdge = 100;            % spectral threshold for edge detecting thresProbChange = 8;            % threshold for n observation after change to confirm change bandIncluded = [7,8];           % bands to be included in change detection (band 7/8 are 250m) bandWeight = [1,1];             % weight on each band